Participate in the great annual Lake Geneva sailing festival

 EMBARK ON A COMPAGNIE GÉNÉRALE DE NAVIGATION (CGN) BOAT

 If you’d like to watch the Bol d’Or Mirabaud another way, embark on one of the Compagnie Générale de Navigation (www.cgn.ch) passenger lines or cruise boats, with optional onboard dining.
-We have negotiated special offers for the Bol d'Or Mirabaud spectators.
+The CGN is offering a discovery package for you to watch the regatta in first class aboard one of its magnificent vessels: 50% discount on 1st class day passes (valid Saturday, June 15, 2019 starting at 8:20).
 We particularly recommend the following routes to meet the Bol d’Or Mirabaud competitors on the water:

 safety rules for spectator boats